 April 2017: Lab undergrad. alumnus Ben Pleuhs wins the department inorganic chemistry undergrad. student of the year award.

-April 2017: Jacob, Anson, Ben, and Mallory present posters on the Pyruvate Carboxylase project at the Marquette Biological Sciences undergraduate poster session.
+April 2017: Jacob Anderson, Anson Bautista, Ben Lamb, and Mallory Mews present posters on the Pyruvate Carboxylase project at the Marquette Biological Sciences undergraduate poster session.

 April 2017: Trevor Foster wins a summer fellowship from Marquette University in support of his work on the parmodulin and bivalent ligand projects.